Stingray (Marvel Comics): Fictional character biography

-Newell marries Diane Arliss, the sister of Todd Arliss (the real name of villain Tiger Shark) and leased part of Hydro-Base to superhero team the Avengers, and becomes an associate member of the team.
+Newell marries Diane Arliss, the sister of Todd Arliss (Tiger Shark) and leased part of Hydro-Base to superhero team the Avengers, and becomes an associate member of the team.
 During the first "Armor Wars" storyline, Avenger Iron Man confronts Stingray, mistakenly believing that Newell's suit was based on technology stolen from Stark Enterprises, forcing Stark to publicly fire Iron Man to protect his company from being affected by his current actions after he confirmed that Stingray's suit had been independently created.
-Stingray aids the Avengers when Hydro-Base is invaded by Heavy Metal, a team of robot villains (consisting of the Super-Adaptoid, Machine Man, Awesome Android, TESS-One, and the Kree Sentry 459).
+Stingray aids the Avengers when Hydro-Base is invaded by Heavy Metal, a team of robot villains.

-During the "Acts of Vengeance" storyline, the Hydro-Base is damaged by an attack from Doctor Doom's Doombots and sinks, with Stingray aiding the Avenger Quasar in a salvage operation, and then joining a group of reserve Avengers in a battle against the Mad Thinker's Awesome Android.
-In the title Marvel Comics Presents Stingray encounters now-brother-in-law Tiger Shark and after a battle work together to save Diane Arliss, who is trapped after a cave-in.
-The character aids the Avengers, Canadian super team Alpha Flight, and the People's Protectorate during The Crossing Line storyline and with Namor battles a subterranean army.
+During the "Acts of Vengeance" storyline, the Hydro-Base is damaged by an attack from Doctor Doom's Doombots and sinks, with Stingray aiding the Avenger Quasar in a salvage operation.
+In the title Marvel Comics Presents, Stingray encounters his brother-in-law Tiger Shark.
+After a battle, they work together to save Diane Arliss, who is trapped after a cave-in.
 Diane confirms to him sometime later that she is pregnant, although the details have never been mentioned or seen since.

-After featuring in a Marvel Comics Presents solo story the character appears in the first storyline of the third volume of the title the Avengers.
-Later, Stingray aids the Avengers in an extended storyline against futuristic villain Kang the Conqueror; appears in the limited series Avengers/Thunderbolts and the final issues of the third volume of the Avengers.

 During the "Civil War" storyline, Stingray is a member of the Secret Avengers – led by Captain America – who oppose the Superhuman Registration Act.
 After Captain America's arrest and subsequent death, Stingray accepts Tony Stark's (Iron Man's alter ego) offer of a full pardon, and joins The Initiative.